-- Where a felony complaint has been replaced by, or converted to, a misdemeanor complaint or misdemeanor information (and not a misdemeanor indictment): Unless otherwise provided, the applicable time period is the one applying to the highest level offense charged in the new accusatory (CPL 30.30 [7] [c]). - o Inapplicability of exception: This exception does not apply if "the aggregate of [the period applicable to the new accusatory instrument] and the period of time, excluding periods provided in [30.30 (4)], already elapsed from the date of the filing of the felony complaint to the date of the filing of the new accusatory instrument exceeds six months."
-In such circumstances, the original, six month time period applies (CPL 30.30 [7] [c]). - Where a felony count of the indictment has been reduced to a petty offense on legal insufficiency grounds and as a result, a reduced indictment or prosecutor's information has been filed: Unless otherwise provided, the applicable time period is the one applying to the highest level offense charged in the new accusatory (CPL 30.30 [7] [e]). - o Inapplicability of exception: This exception does not apply if the period of time between the filing of the indictment and the filing of the new accusatory (less any 30.30 [4] excludable time) plus the period applicable to the highest level offense charged in the new accusatory exceeds six months.
-If that period does exceed six months, then the time period applicable remains six months (CPL 30.30 [7] [e]). - o Increased charges: Where the original charge is subsequently elevated to a more serious charge, the applicable time period is the one applying to the more serious charge (Cooper, 90 NY2d 292).
+- Where a felony complaint has been replaced by, or converted to, a misdemeanor complaint or misdemeanor information (and not a misdemeanor indictment): Unless otherwise provided, the applicable period is the one applying to the highest level offense charged in the new accusatory (CPL 30.30 [7] [c]). - o Inapplicability of exception: This exception does not apply if the aggregate of the period applicable to the new accusatory instrument and the period already elapsed from the date of the filing of the felony complaint to the date of the filing of the new accusatory instrument, less any periods excludable pursuant to 30.30 (4), exceeds six months.
+In such circumstances, the original, six month period applies (CPL 30.30 [7] [c]).

+- Where a felony count of the indictment has been reduced to a petty offense on legal insufficiency grounds and as a result, a reduced indictment or prosecutor's information has been filed: Unless otherwise provided, the applicable period is the one applying to the highest level offense charged in the new accusatory (CPL 30.30 [7] [e]). - o Inapplicability of exception: This exception does not apply if the period between the filing of the indictment and the filing of the new accusatory (less any 30.30 [4] excludable time) plus the period applicable to the highest level offense charged in the new accusatory exceeds six months.
+If that period does exceed six months, then the time period applicable remains six months (CPL 30.30 [7] [e]). - o Increased charges: Where the original charge is subsequently elevated to a higher level charge, the applicable period is the one applying to the higher charge (Cooper, 90 NY2d 292).